ahoqueali/ahoqueali.github.io/index.md

 The board below shows the current status of the project.

 ## WIP:
-* One page html MVP of ecommere product
+* One page html MVP site for commerce product

 ## DONE:
 * Add google tracking